janno-p/XRoadLib/docs/articles/tutorials/aspnetcore.md

 Predefined protocol implementations can be further extended by overriding schema exporter methods and customizing its behavior to suit your needs.

-This example uses latest X-Road protocol which is initialized using:

-    new XRoadProtocol("<unique application-defined protocol name>", new DefaultSchemaExporter("<producer namespace>", <contract assembly>))

 Startup class
 -------------

 In AspNetCore Startup class we have to register our service with dependency injection and configure XRoadLibMiddleware to be used with our AspNetCore application.

     [lang=csharp]
-    using System.Reflection;
     using Calculator.Contract;
-    using Calculator.Handler;
     using Calculator.WebService;
     using Microsoft.AspNetCore.Builder;
     using Microsoft.AspNetCore.Hosting;
     using Microsoft.AspNetCore.Http;
     using Microsoft.Extensions.DependencyInjection;
-    using XRoadLib;
-    using XRoadLib.Extensions;
-    using XRoadLib.Schema;
+    using XRoadLib.Extensions.AspNetCore;

     namespace Calculator
     {
         public class Startup
         {
-            private readonly IXRoadProtocol protocol = new XRoadProtocol("4.0", new DefaultSchemaExporter("http://calculator.x-road.eu/", typeof(Startup).GetTypeInfo().Assembly));

             public void ConfigureServices(IServiceCollection services)
             {
+                services.AddXRoadLib();

+                services.AddSingleton<ICalculate, CalculateWebService>();
                 services.AddSingleton<ISumOfIntegers, SumOfIntegersWebService>();
-                services.AddSingleton(provider => new CalculatorHandler(provider, new[] { protocol }, null));
+                services.AddSingleton<CalculatorServiceManager>();
             }

             public void Configure(IApplicationBuilder app, IHostingEnvironment env)